 With few exceptions, food in this region is on the simple side.
 The basics are available in abundance: roast meats, customary schnitzel variations, game (in season), fresh vegetables, and standard desserts such as Palatschinken (crepes filled with jam or nuts, topped with chocolate sauce) and Apfelstrüdel.
-However, imaginative cooking is beginning to spread, and most places have fresh fish and ot
+However, imaginative cooking is beginning to spread, and most places have fresh

 fish and other lighter fare.
 Look for at least one vegetarian course on the menu.